SchokiCoder/hawps/docs/goals.md

 No user interaction yet, aside from window close of course.

 - open window, window close event
-- draw pixels (take first that succeeds: try OpenGL ES, then Open GL, then SDL)
+- draw pixels (via Vulkan as mock-up)
 - add material "Sand"
 - gravity and basic collision
 - no more brain-dead stack of materials upon fallig on top of each other